alinakbase/refseq_d/README.md

 rather than end-user CLI usage.

-# Design Principle
+## Design Principles

+The RefSeq Pipeline follows a set of explicit design principles to ensure scalability, reproducibility, and maintainability:

+- **Deterministic IDs**
-1. Deterministic IDs: CDM IDs are UUIDv5-based and stable across runs <br>
+  CDM identifiers are UUIDv5-based and remain stable across runs given the same input.

-2. Incremental by default: Hash snapshots determine what actually changed <br>
-3. Pure Spark execution: No Pandas dependency in the core pipeline <br>
+- **Incremental by default**
+  Hash-based snapshots are used to detect content-level changes, avoiding unnecessary reprocessing.

+- **Pure Spark execution**
+  The core pipeline avoids Pandas and relies exclusively on Spark for scalability.

+- **Schema-first design**
-4. Schema-first: All outputs conform to CDM_SCHEMA <br>
+  All outputs strictly conform to the predefined `CDM_SCHEMA`.

+- **Separation of concerns**
-5. Separation of concerns: API access, parsing, hashing, and storage are isolated <br>
+  API access, parsing, hashing, and storage are implemented as independent modules.

 # Core Modules (Execution Order)